natebosch/vim-lsc/README.md

 manual completion the `completefunc` may have no results if completion is requested before the server responds with suggestions.

+### Reference Highlights

+If the server supports the `textDocument/documentHighlights` call references to the element under the cursor throughout the document will be highlighted.
+Disable with `let g:lsc_reference_highlights = v:false` or customize the
+highlighting with the group `lscReference`.

 ### Jump to definition

 While the cursor is on any identifier call `LSClientGoToDefinition` (`<C-]>` if